composify-js/composify/packages/docs/docs/use-cases/ab-testing-and-personalization.md

 - Testing different CTAs, images, or copy based on user segments
 - Personalizing onboarding flows based on user behavior

 You can configure all of this from your backend.
-Assign layouts based on experiment groups, manage variants via feature flags, and analyze performance—no redeploys needed.
+Assign layouts based on experiment groups, manage variants via feature flags, and analyze performance — no redeploys needed.

 This also unlocks another powerful use case: lightweight prototyping.
 Say you have an idea for a new upsell screen, a referral flow, or a product announcement.
 You want to test it in the real app, not in Figma.